ipudu/leetcode/docs/algorithms/451_sort-characters-by-frequency.md

 ###### Approach 1

 The character in the giving string and its frequency can be save in a dictionary.
 Then, we can sort the dictionary by the value in decreasing order.
-Repeat a character n times can be done by using Python syntax sugar: `c * n`.
+Repeating a character n times can be done by using Python syntax sugar: `c * n`.

 ```python